m-a-d-n-e-s-s/madness/INSTALL.md

 ## MADNESS Runtime and the Address Space Layout Randomization (ASLR)

-ASLR is a standard technique for increasing platform security implemented by the OS kernel and/or the dynamic linker.
+ASLR (Linux relevant documentation [here](https://linux-audit.com/linux-aslr-and-kernelrandomize_va_space-setting/)) is a standard technique for increasing platform security implemented by the OS kernel and/or the dynamic linker.
 By randomizing both where the shared libraries are loaded as well as (when enabled) the absolute position of the executable in memory (such executables are known as position-independent executables).
-Until recently MADNESS could not be used on platforms with ASLR if ran with more than 1 MPI rank;
+Until recently MADNESS could only be used with MPI on platforms with ASLR if built with static libraries (for MADNESS code; system and other libraries could still be shared).
+However, static libraries make it hard to integrate with Python and other frameworks that demand shared libraries.

-if properly configured and built it can now be used on ASLR platforms.
+If properly configured and built, MADNESS can now be used on ASLR platforms using either static (the default and easiest) or shared libraries.
 Use the following variables to control the ASLR-related aspects of MADNESS runtime.

 * MADNESS_ASSUMES_ASLR_DISABLED --- MADNESS runtime will assume that the Address Space Layout Randomization (ASLR) is off.
       By default MADNESS_ASSUMES_ASLR_DISABLED is set to OFF (i.e. MADNESS will assume that ASLR is enabled);